 There was warfare between the states, and by the middle of the 500s BC, three big states emerged: Qin, Jin and Qi.
 To the south, the state of Chu became powerful also.

-Finally, at the end of this period, the state of Jin was divided by civil war into three states.
-Finally, there were 8 states in the whole region.
+Finally, at the end of this period, the state of Jin was divided by civil war into three states, and there were about 14 states in the whole region.

 The Warring States Period (476–221)